vanilla/jsConnectJava/README.md

 # Vanilla jsConnect Client Library for Java #

-This is repository contains the files you need to use Vanilla's jsConnect with a java project.
+This repository contains the files you need to use Vanilla's jsConnect with a java project.

 The following files are included in this repo.